The Girl Who Goes

 Roscones de Reyes on display in a bakery

-Another nice thing about the Christmas season not officially ending until King’s Day is that children don’t return to school until the 7th or 8th of January.
+Another nice thing about the Christmas season not officially ending until King’s Day is that children don’t have return to school until the 7th or 8th of January.
 That’s a hefty 2-and-a-half-week break, compared to the average of 10 days that students in American public schools have off.
 With how much Spain loves holidays, that isn’t surprising.
 But I think that’s a post for another day… 🙂

 Do you wish Christmas lasted longer in the U.S. or where you live?
 Let me know in the comments!